-This work was supported in part by the Japan Science and Technology Agency (JST), CREST Grant Number JPMJCR19J2, and the "Materials Research by Information Integration" Initiative (MI2I) of the Support Program for Starting Up Innovation Hub.
-Y.K.
-Acknowledges financial support by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number JP18K04716.
-The DFT calculations in this study were performed on Numerical Materials Simulator at National Institute for Materials Science.
+This work was supported, in part, by the Japan Science and Technology Agency (JST), CREST Grant No. JPMJCR19J2, and the "Materials Research by Information Integration" Initiative (MI2I) of the Support Program for Starting Up Innovation Hub.
+Y.K. acknowledges financial support from the Japan Society for the Promotion of Science (JSPS) KAKENHI (Grant No. JP18K04716).
+The DFT calculations in this study were performed on the Numerical Materials Simulator at National Institute for Materials Science.